 - Roof: When the sun is low, the angle of your roof, a chimney, or a skylight might cast a shadow on your solar panels.

 - Taller buildings: You cannot stop the development in your neighborhood, and it can happen that during those 25 years of having solar panels, someone builds a house that doesn’t allow that afternoon sun reach your panels anymore.

 - Clouds: Clouds might seem like an impervious barrier blocking the sunlight, but they still let certain portion of light pass through.
 This means that your panels will still generate electricity even though at lower amount.

-- Snow: A thin layer of snow sitting on the panels can stall their capacity to produce energy, similarly like a layer of airborne dust mentioned in the introduction.
+- Snow: A thin layer of snow sitting on your solar panels can have a shading effect on them and reduce their capacity to produce energy, similarly like a layer of airborne dust mentioned in the introduction.

 When your panels get dusty or snowed in, remove the snow and dust gently.
 Take care to not damage the surface of the panel as that would decrease its efficiency.

-Getting deeper into the newest technology, scientists have developed super efficient solar cells capable of capturing 99.7% of light.
-Commonly used solar cells absorb 95%.
-These efficient cells are called “super black”, and their special feat is the ability to perform almost the same in cloudy conditions as in the perfect sunshine5.
+Getting deeper into the newest technology, scientists have developed super efficient solar cells capable of capturing 99.7 percent of light.
+Commonly used solar cells absorb 95 percent.
+These efficient cells are called “super black, ” and their special feat is the ability to perform almost the same in cloudy conditions as in perfect sunshine .
 We just have to give it a couple years until this technology will become freely available on the market for a reasonable price.

-Finding the perfect conditions for solar panel placement is nearly impossible, when even fundamentals of life are based on changing conditions.
-But since the sun provides inexhaustible source of energy, the future of solar energy is bright and many professionals are focused on achieving the most efficient ways to harvest this energy.
-Let’s see what amazing solutions will appear in a couple years from now.
+In real life situations, finding the absolutely perfect conditions for solar panel placement is nearly impossible, when even the fundamentals of life are based on changing conditions.
+But since the sun provides inexhaustible source of renewable energy, the future of solar energy is bright and many professionals are focused on achieving the most efficient ways to harvest this energy and minimize the negative effect of shading on the performance of the whole solar system.